Paulhb7/ResearchCrew_App/README.md

 # **ResearchCrew**

-🤖🧠 **ResearchCrew**: This project is a Streamlit-based application that utilizes CrewAI to orchestrate multiple agents working together on feature extraction research and implementation.
-It automates the process of researching, coding, and reviewing feature extraction techniques for a specified topic, especially for use in Scikit-learn transformers.
+🤖🧠 **ResearchCrew**: Streamlit-based application using CrewAI to automates the process of researching, coding, and reviewing feature extraction techniques for a specified topic, especially for use in Scikit-learn transformers.

 </div>